Marina Ruy Barbosa: 2014–present: Amorteamo and Totalmente Demais

 In 2014, Barbosa played the nymphet Maria Isis in Aguinaldo Silva's Império.

 On August 11, 2014, the end of her three-year relationship with Klebber Toledo was announced.

 "Maria Isis" was a watershed in her career, due to her success in the top rated Brazilian television program.
-Everything she wore entered the list of most wanted items on TV and her red hair became a hit in the hairdressing salons.
 She competed for several awards, and at 19 she was the youngest actress to win the Contigo Award!
 TV for best supporting actress.
 Success in Império raised her career profile to the protagonist level.
 She was elected by Vogue as one of the five best dressed Brazilian celebrities of 2014, and named by the Época and Forbes Brazil as one of the most influential Brazilians of 2014.

 Barbosa was crowned queen of traditional Carnaval ball at the Copacabana Palace in 2014.
 At age 19, she is the youngest Carnival queen in the history of the event.

 In April 2015, Barbosa played the protagonist "Malvina" on Amorteamo mini-series, a character inspired by Tim Burton's Corpse Bride.
 She began recording the series during the last shootings of Império, accumulating both works at the same time.
 It was a big challenge for the actress, who had to play a different role from those she had done before.
 During Amorteamo shooting, Barbosa had to undergo an emergency appendicitis surgery, but recovered quickly and returned to the shootings.
 Her acting was praised and the mini-series was successful, a second season, which was to be shot in 2016.

 Also in 2015, she played Eliza de Assis Monteiro, the protagonist of the new telenovela Totalmente Demais.
 In the plot, the character becomes homeless after being the target of an attempted abuse by her stepfather, and will end up turning into a model.